-In Boston and throughout Massachusetts, commercial and recreational boating is a way of life.
-Not surprisingly, boating accidents are too.
+Commercial and recreational boating is a way of life so it’s not surprising that boating accidents are too.
 Lawsuits involving injuries suffered in boating accidents, often referred to as “admiralty” cases, involve various aspects of state and federal law depending on who the injured parties are and where and in what manner the boating accident occurs.
 Admiralty is the body of law which regulates the carrying of passengers and cargo over water and provides remedies to individuals injured while boating.

 Generally, when vessels collide causing injuries, a claim can be brought for negligence in the navigation and operation of the vessel.
 The test of fault for causing a collision or other harm-inducing event is whether the operator of the vessel acted as a reasonably prudent mariner at the time of the incident, under the totality of the circumstances.